camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 Not every possible permission can be granted for every possible resource.
 For the "Application" resource you can exclusively grant the "Access" permission.

-The "Process Definition" resource is the only resource for which you can grant the permissions

-  * Read Task
-  * Update Task
-  * Create Instance
-  * Read Instance
-  * Update Instance
-  * Delete Instance
-  * Read History
-  * Delete History

-The remaining, valid combinations can be found in the following table.
+The valid combinations can be found in the following table.

 <table class="table matrix-table table-condensed table-hover table-bordered">
 <thead>